RaidasGrisk/tf2-face-detection-recognition/README.md

 ```

 ## Inference
-Place the images of people faces inside data/infer_data
+Place images of people's faces inside data/infer_faces (see examples inside this dir).
+These images will be encoded and compared with faces detected during inference.
 ```
 python infer.py
 ```

 ## Training
-Explore train_detection.py train_recognition.py and data directory.
+Explore train_detection.py train_recognition.py data/imdb_face.py data/wider_face.py files.

-To re-train or continue training the models you would need datasets
-which are not included as part of this git.
+To re-train or continue training the models you would need datasets which are not included as part of this git.

-Detection model is trained on [wider face dataset](http://shuoyang1213.me/WIDERFACE/)
+Detection model is trained on [wider face dataset](http://shuoyang1213.me/WIDERFACE/).
-Recognition model is trained on [imdb face dataset](https://github.com/fwang91/IMDb-Face)
+Recognition model is trained on [imdb face dataset](https://github.com/fwang91/IMDb-Face).